nunoadrego/nunoadregodotcom/content/posts/abusing-pod-priority.md

 kube-system   storage-provisioner                1/1     Running   1 (71s ago)   113s
 ```

-Both *virtuous* and *coredns* Pods terminated, and new ones are now pending!
+Both *virtuous* and *coredns* `Pods` terminated, and new ones are now pending!
 Evil Pod is running.

 If you take a closer look, we can understand why.
-Our evil pod requests 3.3 cores of CPU and has the highest PodPriority specified (`system-node-critical`).
-Since the only node in the cluster has 1.25 cores of CPU available to be requested, there is a need to kill pods with lower priority.
-In this case, since *virtuous* pod and *coredns* were the ones with the lowest priority and with CPU requests specified, the Kubernetes scheduler preempted them.
+Our evil `Pod` requests 3.3 cores of CPU and has the highest *Pod Priority* specified (`system-node-critical`).
+Since the only node in the cluster has 1.25 cores of CPU available to be requested, there is a need to kill `Pods` with lower priority.
+In this case, since *virtuous* `Pod` and *coredns* were the ones with the lowest priority and with CPU requests specified, the Kubernetes scheduler preempted them.

-If the *evil* Pod didn't specify a PodPriority, it would be pending as a result of a failed schedule.
+If the *evil* `Pod` didn't specify a `PriorityClass`, it would be pending due to a failed schedule.

+We didn't highlight *Preemption* in the introduction section for drama purposes. `PriorityClasses` can state their `preemptionPolicy`, which by default is `PreemptLowerPriority`, but can also be `Never`.
+Both `PriorityClasses` shipped with Kubernetes clusters (`system-cluster-critical` and `system-node-critical`) have the policy `PreemptLowerPriority`.

 # Clean up